 - Being withdrawn from everyday life

-- Misplaced aggression towards other people or family pets
+- Displaced aggression towards other people or family pets

 - Openly or secretly planning revenge

-- Attempting to overhaul one’s looks or life to blend in
+- Attempting to overhaul your looks or life to blend in

-- Avoiding situations or changing your job, school or habits to avoid the bully/abuser
+- Avoiding situations or changing your job, school, or habits to avoid the abuser

 - Trust issues

 - Feelings of numbness

 - Sleeping too much